dan-xie-2022/dan-xie-2022/README.md

 - 👋 Hi, I’m @dan-xie-2022
-- 👀 I’m interested in UX and DS
+- 👀 I’m interested AI Product development
-- 🌱 I’m currently learning how to imploy the DS into the UX research and testing in various ways
-- 💞️ I’m looking to collaborate on topics or issues related to quantitive UX research
+- 💞️ I’m looking to collaborate on topics or issues related to commercializing AI products
 - 📫 How to reach me: dan.xie@hec.edu

 <!---